KevinVan720/morphable_shape/README.md

 one of the aformentioned methods based on some geometric criteria to make the morphing process to look more natural.
 The auto method generally works well, but you can try other ones if the morphing looks weird.

+Shapes with the same geometry can be morphed faster and in a more consistent way.
+For example, rectangles and rounded rectangles, or polygons with the same number of sides.
+For other shapes, the morphing takes more time and may not look great especially for two very distinct shapes.

 ## Shape Serialization